We have a 500 gallon propane tank buried on our property. The tank was installed in June of 2012 when our house was built.

 Spoke to a person there and scheduled a tech to come out.
 Service guys came out and replaced the regulators at 1pm.
 By this time, the sun had been up for a while and was shining on the regulator, thawing things out.
 After speaking with the service guy, he told me that this type of thing is NORMAL and there is NOTHING THAT CAN BE DONE ABOUT IT.

 Considering propane freezes at -44 degrees and water should NOT be in the tank or the lines or the regulator, I called ***.
 But we did have our heat back, unfortunately it was only temporary.
 Around 6pm (hour or two after it got dark) we were frozen again.
 Spent the night trying to defrost our regulators.

 Ended up running to Home Depot and buying a few space heaters just to keep the temperature in our bedrooms above freezing.
 Called AmeriGas Saturday morning, again to the call center in California, who again said he would call the on-call guy.
 I freaked out, as the last time I never heard a word from them.
 He did actually call me back, giving me the pleasant news that no one would be coming until Monday.

 I guess AmeriGas doesn’t want to pay the salary of having people available to fix your problems with they’re needed most.
 THANKS!
 So now its Monday morning and instead of looking into having AmeriGas fix their problem, trying to figure out how much it is going to cost to switch suppliers.

 AmeriGas owns the tank so I’m not sure what, if anything, can be done.
 Chime in if you are experiencing the same issues with AmeriGas in the northeast.

-Review about: Amerigas Gas Tank.
+Product or Service Mentioned: Amerigas Gas Tank.